Location: Gili Aer, Indonesia

 The first dive reached a maximum depth of 60 feet and lasted approximately 45 minutes.
 In it, we explored a coral reef near the island and the marine life that inhabits it, including Red Lionfish, Green Turtles, Moray Eels, Clownfish, Sargent Majors, Moorish Idols, Parrotfish, and many other species.

 After our first dive, we returned to land to refill the air tanks, eat lunch, and rest.
-After about an hour everyone got back onto the dive boat for our second dive of the day.
+After about an hour, everyone got back onto the dive boat for our second dive of the day.
 This time we would visit a coral pinnacle: a small hill of coral with a depth of about 60 feet at the bottom and 10 feet at the top.
 This area is of interest as it is the home and resting place for green and hawksbill turtles, of which we saw many.
 It was incredible to swim close to them in order to appreciate their large size.
-They were extremely calm and did not seem at all bothered with our presence, however, we were still sure to give them space and to not get to close.
+They were extremely calm and did not seem at all bothered by our presence.
+However, we were still sure to give them space and do not get to close.
 After about 45 minutes, we surfaced and returned to land.

 After the dives, everyone was excited to explore the small island of Gili Air.
 People split themselves into groups, going to various restaurants and stores.
 At only about two miles around, walking around the island only took 30 minutes or so.
 All the roads were sand and bordered the beach, and there were no motor vehicles on the island.
 Transportation was limited to biking or a ride in a horse-drawn cart, however, most elected to walk.
 We had two and a half hours to enjoy the island and purchase clothes, souvenirs, and food.
 At 4:30, everyone gathered at a dock to be picked up and be brought back to Argo.